AtharAdista/os232/links.md

 * [What is virtual memory? – Gary explains](https://www.youtube.com/watch?v=2quKyPnUShQ&t=175s) -- This video is abput a virtual memory.
 * [The fork() function in C](https://www.youtube.com/watch?v=cex9XrZCU14) -- Watch this video if you still confused what is fork()
 * [What is a semaphore?
 How do they work?
 (Example in C)](https://www.youtube.com/watch?v=ukM_zzrIeXs&t=439s) -- If you want to know about semaphore in C
+* [CPU Scheduling Basics](https://www.youtube.com/watch?v=Jkmy2YLUbUY) --Watch this if you want to know about scheduling